All Episodes

 Yeah, he chasing a minor.

-It's all, shoot me, nibbles.
+It's all shoot me, nibbles.

-He's like, You're not gonna shoot me.
+He's like, you're not going to shoot me.

-You're not gonna shoot me.
+You're not going to shoot me.

 He's like, I'm not until I feel threatened.